facebook/fbthrift/thrift/doc/internals/mstch.md

 ```

 Where `my_escaping_function` is some function that performs the desired
-escape.
+escaping.
 From within templates now, as long as a struct is currently in scope,
 `{{struct:escapedName}}` will refer to the escaped name as defined above, as the
 builtin `dump` functions are aware of the `extend_*` functions.